ultimateai/Blog/_posts/2024-02-14-schema-evolution.markdown

 ### The schema registry
 A pretty common pattern to solve the problem of schema evolution is to use a schema registry.
 A schema registry has other benefits, such as message validation, but while important, those were not our focus.

-Kafka has native support to a [schema registry](https://docs.confluent.io/platform/current/schema-registry/index.html), however due to various reasons outside the scope of this article, we use Google Pub/Sub.
+Kafka has native support for a [schema registry](https://docs.confluent.io/platform/current/schema-registry/index.html), however at Ultimate we Google Pub/Sub.
+We opted for Google’s messaging system as it was already leveraged in other areas of the product, and as it is more native to our underlying infrastructure, which is also Google based.
 While Google is making the first moves towards the idea of schema validation, as of that moment in time, Pub/Sub did not support full evolution semantics.
-Therefore, in order to achieve the principles we focus on, we had to choose a technology and follow a paradigm, that would effectively replace some of the missing functionalities of a registry.
+Therefore, in order to achieve the principles we focus on, we had to choose a technology and follow a paradigm that would effectively replace some of the missing functionalities of a registry.

 ### Protobuf

 In order to aid us in the process of schema evolution, we have chosen to use [Protobuf](https://developers.google.com/protocol-buffers) as our serialization format.
 Protobuf is a language-agnostic serialization format developed by Google.
 It is designed to be backwards and forwards compatible - which is achieved by a set of rules that the schema must adhere to.
 For example, you can add new fields to a message, but you cannot remove or change the type of existing field.
 All fields are optional by default, and you can add new fields without breaking the schema.

-In order to enforce said rules we rely heavily on [Buf](https://buf.build/), which is a tool that ties well with the Protobuf ecosystem and its rules.
+In order to enforce said rules we rely heavily on [Buf](https://buf.build/), a tool that ties well with the Protobuf ecosystem and its rules.
 It supplies a set of pipeline actions that aid us in the process of schema evolution, such as linting and breaking change detection.
-Before every commit we verify that changes will retain compatability.
+Before every commit we verify that changes will retain compatibility.

 ```yaml
 name: buf-pull-request